Multi camera production. Could this be the way forward for your next project?

 In a live multi-camera setup, we will need a production switcher to combine the incoming video signals.
 We will also need to get the signals from the cameras to the switcher.
-Specialist cables or wireless systems are needed to do this as consumer HDMI cables only work over short distances.
+For this we need to use specialist cables or wireless systems, as consumer HDMI cables only work over short distances.
 We also need some kind of stand-alone video recorder and/or a streaming encoder for internet broadcast.
-The recording and streaming are sometimes handled by a computer.
+For live production, we often handle recording and streaming with a computer and specialist production software.

-The image below shows a typical live multi camera setup to live stream a seminar or conference.
-In this example three cameras are used.
-Slides from the presenter’s laptop can also be shown as part of the video.
+The image below shows a typical live multi-camera setup that we could use to live-stream a seminar or conference.
+I’ve shown three cameras being used, in the example below, along with slides from the presenter’s laptop being shown as part of the video.

 Handling audio during multi-camera production.

-We need some way to capture the audio in any video production.
-This is quite straightforward with a single camera; a microphone or other audio source is plugged into our camera and voila!
+In addition to capturing video, we also need some way to bring audio into our video production.
+This is quite easy if we’re using a single camera.
+We simply plug a microphone or other audio source into our camera and voila!
 However, things become a little more complex if we’re capturing video from multiple sources.
 This is because our audio needs to come from a single source to be consistent.

-Master audio, from a single camera, can be used throughout, in a pre-recorded multi-camera production.
-Video from the other cameras can then be synced to this in our editing software.
+It’s normal for us to use Master audio, from a single camera, throughout, in a pre-recorded multi-camera production.
+We can then synch video from the other cameras to this in our editing software.
 The audio remains consistent because it has come from a single source.

 We can apply a similar principle during live multi-camera production.
 However, we have a choice of methods for achieving this.

 We can bring the audio into the system later in the chain, bypassing our video switcher.
-However, this can cause lip-sync problems because video takes time to process and will be late compared to the audio.
-This means that, the audio will need to be delayed using software or a hardware delay. line
+However, this can give us lip-sync problems because video takes time to process and will be late compared to the audio.
+This means that we need to delay the audio using software or a hardware delay line.

 However, some video switchers allow audio from a single camera to persist, even when another camera is live.
-This allows audio from a master camera to be embedded into the switching process, therefore remaining in sync with the video.
+This allows us to embed audio from a master camera into the switching process, therefore remaining in sync with the video.